scverse/rapids_singlecell/README.md

 ## Functions

 ### cunnData
-The preprocessing of the single-cell data is performed with the `cunnData`.
+The preprocessing of the single-cell data is performed with `cunnData`.
 It is a replacement for the [AnnData](https://github.com/theislab/anndata) object used by scanpy.
 The `cunnData` object is a cutdown version of an `AnnData` object.
 At its core lies a sparse matrix (`.X`) within the GPU memory. `.obs` and `.var` are pandas data frame and `.uns` is a dictionary.
 Most preprocessing functions of `scanpy` are methods of the `cunnData` class.
 I tried to keep the input as close to the original scanpy implementation as possible.
 Please have look at the notebooks to assess the functionality.
 I tried to write informative docstrings for each method.
 `cunnData` includes methods for:
 * filter genes based on cells expressing that genes